Mr Jeremy Hoffman

 • Abbey “1 UCL” Excellence / Endeavour Award for my work as Treasurer for the UCL Medical School Charity “SPECTRUM”, which provides respite care for children with disabilities.
 (2008) University College London

-I live in Buckinghamshire with my wife, children, and our energetic dog, and we make the most of the Chiltern Hills whenever we can.
+I live in Buckinghamshire with my wife, children, and our energetic dog, and we make the most of time outdoors in the Chiltern Hills whenever we can.

 Memberships and affiliations